ganeti/ganeti/man/gnt-debug.rst

 The ``-n`` option can be given multiple times to select the nodes for the RPC call.
 By default, the delay will also be executed on the master, unless the ``--no-master`` option is passed.

+The ``--interruptible`` option allows a running delay opcode to be interrupted by communicating with a special domain socket.
+If any data is sent to the socket, the delay opcode terminates.
+If this option is used, no RPCs are performed, but locks are still acquired.

 The *delay* argument will be interpreted as a floating point number.